Descanonge/tomate/doc/source/coord.rst

 Variables
 ---------

-The variables available constitute a dimension of the data.
+The list of variables available constitute a dimension of the data.
-In most of the package, the 'dimensions' will designate the variables and coordinates dimensions, but 'coordinates' will exclude variables.

-In the inner workings of the package, variable are just a specific type of coordinate that support having string of characters as values (among other things).
+In the inner workings of the package, variables are just a specific type of coordinate that support having string of characters as values (among other things, see :class:`variables.Variables`).
+It is often useful to treat variables and other coordinates separately, so in the rest of the package, 'dimensions' (abbreviated dims) designate all Coord objects including variables, but 'coordinates' (abbreviated coords) omit the variables dimension.

+**The variable coordinate will always be named 'var'.**
+This is the name that can be found in scopes, keyrings, and the name that should be used in methods arguments.
+All alternative name can still be set to the scanning coordinate.

+In the Variables object, variables are stored in order, reflecting for instance the order of variable in the data array (for the loaded scope).
 Most of the user API supports refering to variables by both their index in the coordinate object, and their name.
-See :class:`variables.Variables`.

-**The variable coordinate is always named 'var'.**
-This is the name it can be found in scopes, keyrings, and the name that should be used in methods arguments.

-In the Variables object, variables are stored in the order corresponding to the scope (for example, for the loaded scope, it will correspond to the order of the variable in the array).
 One can easily retrieve the index of one or more variables using the :func:`idx<variables.Variables.idx>`, :func:`get_var_index<variables.Variables.get_var_index>`, or